 Left an Honest Review that No One Will Read

 I was sure to leave a detailed review of the property.
-I had hoped that Booking.com would post it on the active listing.
+I had hoped that Booking.com would post it where future guests could see it.
 But they didn’t.
-They posted it on the original listing I booked through, which after receiving some lower reviews, was delisted and relisted.

 The property owner did respond to my review, not disputing any of my concerns.
 He took on a strangely helpful tone publicly, that was absent when communicating privately.